rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Even though long-term consequentialists would kill us all, there's still value in the ability to produce agents with consequentialist utility functions reasonably close to the desired one, particularly for complex or hard to specify utility functions.
-This greatly effects the applicability of deontological and restriction based approaches.
+This greatly affects the applicability of deontological and restriction based approaches.
 Additionally, reward models or classifiers for complex or hard to specify behavior could be very useful building blocks for instilling deontological properties.
 This also implies that